ehrpg/rules/docs/vessels/equipment.md

 Missiles attack twice, once during the additional attack, and they can turn around and attack again.

-If a point defense is able to hit the missile they are considered destroyed, and will no longer track the target.
+If a point defence is able to hit the missile they are considered destroyed, and will no longer track the target.

 | Name        | Dmg  | Speed | Pilot | Range   | Special    | Cost   | Weight